Cilantro Jalapeño Sauce

 If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor.

 I like the sauce on the milder side, so I seeded and ribbed the jalapeños before chopping, but you can leave the seeds and ribs in if you prefer it spicy.
+Also know that it’s fine to use the stems here for the cilantro.
+They are delicate enough that they blend nicely.

 Blend it all up until the sauce is smooth and creamy: